 Once again, how many users you have is nothing but a vanity metric.
 It might help if you plan to monetize through advertisers, but it won’t come in handy with building long-term profit.
 Your conversion rate is the percentage of users who actually make a purchase.

 You might have a few different conversion rates depending on your goals.
-For instance, one conversion rate might even by outside of the app, such as encouraging people to join your mailing list or to simply have them download the app in the first place.
+For instance, one conversion rate might even be outside of the app, such as encouraging people to join your mailing list or simply having them download the app in the first place.
 Of course, the most important indicator of success is your sales conversion rate.